actions/actions-runner-controller/README.md

 By default, a scheduled override repeats forever.
 If you want it to repeat until a specific point in time, define `untilTime`.
 The controller create the last recurrence of the override until the recurrence's `startTime` is equal or earlier than `untilTime`.

-Do note that you have enough slack for `untilTime`, so that a delayed or offline `actions-runner-controller` is much less likely to miss the last recurrence.
+Do ensure that you have enough slack for `untilTime` so that a delayed or offline `actions-runner-controller` is much less likely to miss the last recurrence.
 For example, you might want to set `untilTime` to `M` minutes after the last recurrence's `startTime`, so that `actions-runner-controller` being offline up to `M` minutes doesn't miss the last recurrence.

 **Combining Multiple Scheduled Overrides**:

 In case you have a more complex scenarios, try writing two or more entries under `scheduledOverrides`.

 The earlier entry is prioritized higher than later entries.
 So you usually define one-time overrides in the top of your list, then yearly, monthly, weekly, and lastly daily overrides.

+A common use case for this may be to have 1 override to scale to 0 during the week outside of core business hours and another override to scale to 0 during all hours of the weekend.

 ### Runner with DinD